Saturday, 31 August 2024

 The flare-up between Humza Yousaf, the former Scottish First Minister, and Elon Musk is another example of a social media panjandrum demeaning democracy.
 I never signed up for Twitter as it seemed a guarantee of wasted time as you followed retweets down ever more rabbit holes.
 Only 1 in 5 Tweets is original.
 I have friends who claim X is vital to keep abreast of developments in their occupation but, for the most part, it seems like a vehicle to find like-minded souls and descend into the mire of mud-slinging.

-Musk would claim that this is free speech but it increasingly looks like his endorsement of a new world order where autocrats are empowered to influence decisions to a greater extent than democratically elected governments.
-He is smart enough to know that he has to court some governments to facilitate this regime transition but also arrogant enough to seal his own downfall in the process.
+Musk would claim that this is free speech but increasingly X looks like his endorsement of a new world order where autocrats are empowered to influence decisions to a greater extent than democratically elected governments.
+He is smart enough to know that he has to court some governments to facilitate this regime transition but also arrogant enough to seal his own downfall in this pursuit.

 A recent comparison between Threads and X shows that there have been some significant switchers from the top 50 most followed users of what was Twitter.
 Most notably Barack Obama, Bill Gates and CNN have totally or largely withdrawn from X. The New York Times, Barcelona FC and Jennifer Lopez now share their posts on both platforms.
 Sadly, the BBC, Real Madrid and the Premier League have stayed with X. The UK institutions can certainly play a part in removing the baleful influence of X. In the meantime, users could kiss goodbye to X and gain some me time.